-Your Federal Pell Grant is administered to you after you complete the Free Application for Federal Student Aid (FAFSA).
-You may apply for aid for the 2017-2018 school year after October 1, 2016 and until June 30, 2018.
+Your Federal Pell Grant is given out after you complete the Free Application for Federal Student Aid (FAFSA).
+You may apply for aid for the 2020-2021 school year after October 1, 2019 and until June 30, 2020.
 Students must apply each year to renew their grants.